Hakimbek/my-spring-boot-notes/2_Project_Components/Spring_Boot_Starter/Data/README.md

 }
 ```

-In the above example, we extend the CrudRepository that uses two generics: Employee and Long.
+In the above example, we extend the **CrudRepository** that uses two generics: **Employee** and **Long**.
 The Employee is the entity that is to be managed, and Long is the data type of primary key

-Spring internally generates a JPQL (Java Persistence Query Language) query based on the method name.
+Spring internally generates a **JPQL (Java Persistence Query Language)** query based on the method name.
 The query is derived from the method signature.
-It sets the bind parameter value, execute the query, and returns the result.
+It sets the bind parameter value, execute the query and returns the result.

 There are some other features are as follows: